-+ Fall and Spring Semester Access
+Fall and Spring Semester Access

-MCAD provides a limited number of individual and shared workspaces for students, in areas designated for fine arts, design, media arts, and MFA studies.
-BFA studios are assigned by application only at the beginning of each semester.
-MFA studios are assigned by Academic Services during orientation week before classes begin.
-For more information on studio assignments, requests and use policies, see the Academic Services Intranet page under "Student Studio Space."
+MCAD provides a limited number of individual and shared workspaces for Student Studios.
+Studio Access is limited to only those who have been awarded, assigned, and filled out the Studio Contract with Exhibition and Studio Services.
+For more information on studio assignments, requests and use policies, see the Exhibition and Studio Services Intranet page under "Student Studio Space."